beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 - A set of cryptographic parameters (algorithms, etc.)
 - The identities of the communicating parties.

-We assume that the attacker has complete control of the network in between the parties {{RFC3552}}.
+We assume the attacker to be an active network attacker, this means it has complete control over the network used to communicate between the parties {{RFC3552}}.
 Even under these conditions, the handshake should provide the properties listed below.
 Note that these properties are not necessarily independent, but reflect the protocol consumers' needs.

 Establishing the same session keys.
-: The handshake needs to output the same set of session keys on both sides of the handshake, provided that it completes successfully on each endpoint (See {{CK01}}; defn 1, part 1).
+: The handshake needs to output the same set of session keys on both sides of the handshake provided that it completes successfully on each endpoint (See {{CK01}}; defn 1, part 1).

 Secrecy of the session keys.
-: The shared session keys should be known only to the communicating parties, not to the attacker (See {{CK01}}; defn 1, part 2).
+: The shared session keys should be known only to the communicating parties and not to the attacker (See {{CK01}}; defn 1, part 2).
   Note that in a unilaterally authenticated connection, the attacker can establish its own session keys with the server, but those session keys are distinct from those established by the client.

 Peer Authentication.
 : The client's view of the peer identity should reflect the server's identity.
 If the client is authenticated, the server's view of the peer identity should match the client's identity.

 Uniqueness of the session keys:
 : Any two distinct handshakes should produce distinct, unrelated session keys.
 Individual session keys produced by a handshake should also be distinct and unrelated.

 Downgrade protection.
 : The cryptographic parameters should be the same on both sides and should be the same as if the peers had been communicating in the absence of an attack (See {{BBFKZG16}}; defns 8 and 9}).

 Forward secret with respect to long-term keys
 : If the long-term keying material (in this case the signature keys in certificate-based authentication modes or the external/resumption PSK in PSK with (EC)DHE modes) is compromised after the handshake is complete, this does not compromise the security of the session key (See {{DOW92}}), as long as the session key itself has been erased.
 The forward secrecy property is not satisfied when PSK is used in the "psk_ke" PskKeyExchangeMode.

 Key Compromise Impersonation (KCI) resistance
 : In a mutually-authenticated connection with certificates, peer authentication should hold even if the local long-term secret was compromised before the connection was established (see {{HGFS15}}).
 For example, if a client's signature key is compromised, it should not be possible to impersonate arbitrary servers to that client in subsequent handshakes.

 Protection of endpoint identities.
 : The server's identity (certificate) should be protected against passive attackers.
 The client's identity should be protected against both passive and active attackers.
 {:br}

-Informally, the signature-based modes of TLS 1.3 provide for the establishment of a unique, secret, shared, key established by an (EC)DHE key exchange and authenticated by the server's signature over the handshake transcript, as well as tied to the server's identity by a MAC.
+Informally, the signature-based modes of TLS 1.3 provide for the establishment of a unique, secret, shared key established by an (EC)DHE key exchange and authenticated by the server's signature over the handshake transcript, as well as tied to the server's identity by a MAC.
 If the client is authenticated by a certificate, it also signs